Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 the court may order that the defendant be held in custody or, if the

-defendant had been previously released on bail, that the bail be continued for a specified time pending the return of a new
+defendant had been previously released on pretrial release, that the pretrial release be continued for a specified time pending the return of a new

 indictment or the filing of a new charge.